 Note that every level builds on the preceding one; I won’t be listing food every single time in an effort to make the list a little easier to read, for instance.

 Additionally, I will add notes where appropriate to clarify what I think constitutes ready at a given level, as well as approximately how long you should be able to survive without aid with everyone getting full rations and basic care needs met.

 One last thing, I am not deep-diving into any one element that you’ll see appear in the following categories, not in this article.
 The reason being there are already reams of literature, discussion and exposition pertaining to all of it found here on this site and elsewhere.
-Definitely feel free to run a search or click a link to anything you need more education or exposition on.

 Level 0 – Unprepared, Unaware, Uninvolved

 Survival Time: N/A – Dependent on Charity or Rescue

 This is the default mode of most of the population, be it from ignorance, a sheltered existence or crushing naiveté.
 For these poor, smiling sods, bad things only ever happen to other people, other people being the rest of the population, i.e. all of us.